 What are the Fenugreek Testosterone Benefits?

-So I jumped into the hyped up fenugreek bandwagon and ended up buying more than a kilo of pure fenugreek powder.
+So I jumped into the hyped up fenugreek bandwagon and ended up buying some pure fenugreek powder.

 However I still have more than half of the powder bag left, and I’m not going to use it anymore.